The exploit takes advantage of two vulnerabilities of this apache OFZiz version:

 }

-will eventually give us the right password as showing in the following screenshot:
+running the above code with go run ./main.go will eventually give us the right password as showing in the following screenshot:

-With the cracked password, we can log in as root:su root
+With the cracked password, we can log in as root: su root